read-0nly/Rust-coop-survival/README.md

 ## [Prefab/Plugin Credits](Credits.md)
 ## Updates

+### 5/8/2023 Another overhaul

+The old AI revamp was good up until there was any real load on the server - then the thinking loops would start decaying until AI started locking up.
+New, slimmer approach is behaving properly, been rebuilding it since the last update.

 ### 23/8/2022 Is that the finish line?
 - The command revamp is mostly functional - no more AI Information zones, everything is a grid now.
 Fireworks and lanterns are now inert.
 Just need to make a different page for each faction and a bit of tweaking in the server code.
 Grid based, webpage driven, NPCs holding monuments and stores gives faction currency for spawning npcs - basically play rust in the browser as a weird mashup of chess, battleship, and settlers of catan